vrocky/no-framework-web/simple-no-framework-ssr-hyderation/readme.md

-Here’s a refined version that removes the misleading "close to the metal" analogy and instead emphasizes architectural freedom and design flexibility.

 # A Glimpse into Our Implementation

 In this tiny example project, we set out to build a simple yet meaningful system that embodies our philosophy: build what you understand, ship what you control.
 Instead of relying on heavy frameworks, we designed a lightweight custom engine using core web technologies.
 This approach demonstrates key ideas that provide both transparency and flexibility.